 Who manages the motorways?

-The Highways Agency is responsible for managing, maintaining and improving England's motorways.
+Highways England are responsible for managing, maintaining and improving England's motorways.
 It is responsible for the A1/M, the M18 and the M180 within the Doncaster Borough area.

-Information about the Highways Agency can be found on their website at:
+Information about Highways England can be found on their website at: